Miami’s crypto craze on full display at bitcoin conference

 But Miami businessman Josip Rupena, who will be speaking about his crypto mortgages startup at the conference, said to give the effort a few years.

-Rupena’s company, called Milo, has received $24 million in venture funding from investors to become a lender for people who have made considerable digital wealth but don’t want to convert cryptocurrency to U.S. dollars to buy a home.
+Rupena’s company, called Milo, has received $24 million in venture funding from investors to become a lender for people who have made considerable digital wealth.

 “For the first time, I think we have a platform — and a national platform — to tell others that there are really a lot of smart and capable people here.
 It is great we can amplify that message,” Rupena said.